worldofmarcus/project-portfolio-3/README.md

 **2022-08-23**
 * Bug: If the sheet is empty when being imported there is a scenario which causes a crash.
 The add_id function adds a '1' in the first row/column if the sheet is empty which becomes a problem if the user tries to edit the empty row with ID '1'.
 This might not be a probable scenario but needs to be fixed long term.
 For this project I will leave it as it is due to the upcoming deadline for the project.

+**2022-08-25**
+* Bug: When using Apple Safari the user input don't work at all (already in the main menu).
+I have tried other student projects in Safari with the same result.
+I don't know what the reason for this bug is but I felt it was necessary to report and document.

 <details><summary><b>Bug Edit Item</b></summary>

 ![Bug Edit Item](readme/assets/images/bug_edit_item_1_2.png)